tudelft3d/latex-getting-started/README.md

 ## Getting started

-Follow the [Overleaf's Learn LaTeX in 30min](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) to start.
+The best is to follow the [Overleaf's Learn LaTeX in 30min](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) to start.

 The only crucial thing missing from it is how to add references, for this we suggest you use "natbib" ([tutorial about bibliography management with natbib](https://www.overleaf.com/learn/latex/Bibliography_management_with_natbib)).

 ## Tips and tricks for LaTeX

-The [MSc Geomatics thesis template](https://github.com/tudelft3d/msc_geomatics_thesis_template) has several tips for advanced use of LaTeX.
+In the file `template/mytemplate.tex` you can find tips and tricks to do most of the useful things in \LaTeX.

-The file (`chapters/introduction.tex`)[] contains several tips that are useful when using LaTeX, read its source code!
+Use it as the template for submitting your homeworks for instance.

 ## Which software to use? (if you don't use Overleaf)